agamsaikumar10/Landing-Game/README.md

 - Make collisions smoother and more natural.
 - Create new levels with unique challenges.
 - Add logic for soft landings on landing spaces.
+- Add logic for bonus points when collecting fruits other than bananas.
 - Enhance animations and add more sprite movements.
 - Upgrade the UI and effects for a better player experience.